onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 reusable set of functionality.
 VNFs are expected to take advantage of platform provided common services.

-VNF management and control under OpenECOMP is different than management and control exposed in the ETSI MANO model.
-With OpenECOMP, there is only a single management and control plane.
+VNF management and control under ONAP is different than management and control exposed in the ETSI MANO model.
+With ONAP, there is only a single management and control plane.
 In ETSI’s Framework [10]_, architectural options exist for preserving legacy systems that increase integration costs e.g., different VNFs can be controlled by VNF Managers (VNFMs) and Element Management Systems (EMSs) provided by different software providers.
-OpenECOMP addresses the concern that multiple VNFMs in this space will hinder VNF reuse and increase VNF and service integration costs.
+ONAP addresses the concern that multiple VNFMs in this space will hinder VNF reuse and increase VNF and service integration costs.
 Asking all VNF providers to take advantage of and interoperate with common control software mitigates related reuse and integration challenges.
-The common, SDN based, control platform (OpenECOMP) is being made available as an open source project to reduce friction for VNF providers and enable new network functions to get to market faster and with lower costs.
+The common, SDN based, control platform (ONAP) is being made available as an open source project to reduce friction for VNF providers and enable new network functions to get to market faster and with lower costs.

-Also under OpenECOMP, VNF providers do not provide their own proprietary VNF Managers (VNFM) or Element Management Systems (EMS).
-Those capabilities are provided by OpenECOMP.
-Hence, VNFs are required to consume open interfaces to OpenECOMP in support of management and control.
-The VNF Package must include the appropriate data models for integration with OpenECOMP to enable management and control of the VNFCs.

-**Figure 1** shows a simplified OpenECOMP and Infrastructure view to highlight how individual Virtual Network Functions plug into the OpenECOMP control loops.
+**Figure 1** shows a simplified ONAP and Infrastructure view to highlight how individual Virtual Network Functions plug into the ONAP control loops.

 |image0|